allanchua101/serverless-ninja/001-serverless-efficiency/README.md

 Since Lambda-based APIs allow us to focus on building our application.
 We can save the budget that we use to spend on:

 - Activities related to provisioning servers
-- Testing Scalability
+- Testing cluster scalability & resiliency
-- Disaster Recovery Strategies
+- Designing and implementing disaster recovery systems

 Since we can now delegate these activities to AWS, we can safely say that we are also reducing the time to deliver production software.